-The Cape Town Urban Greening Programme (CTUGP) is Greenpop’s oldest running project and it sits at the core of what we do.
-Over the past 6 years, we have planted and monitored over 10000 indigenous and fruit trees at over 250 schools, clinics and community organisations on the Cape Flats.
+To address this challenge, Greenpop started the Cape Town Urban Greening Programme (CTUGP) in 2010.
+This is Greenpop’s longest running project and it sits at the core of what we do.
+Through this programme, we have planted hundreds of trees and gardens at schools, clinics, houses of worship and community organisations on the Cape Flats.

 From 2010 to 2017, Greenpop ran our Urban Tree Planting Programme.
 This programme operated through a series of planting days funded by various corporate sponsors.
 These days saw Greenpop staff coming together with community members and sponsor groups to plant trees, green the beneficiary site and learn about environmental action.

 Fynbos for the Future (2018 – Present)

 In response to Cape Town’s drought, in 2018 Greenpop shifted our focus to planting water-wise fynbos gardens.
 Today, our Fynbos for the Future programme aims to work with 10 under-greened schools in the Cape Town area to:

 - Increase urban ecosystems services

 - Instil a love for nature in learners

 - Encourage active community engagement

 The programme is in the process of being rolled out over 3 years, during which schools and learners will participate in eco-education workshops, field trips, and 6 fynbos garden planting days.

 We encourage corporate groups to get involved in sponsoring this programme and bringing their teams to get their hands dirty!